 This course provides students with an opportunity to integrate theory and practice - that is, to link knowledge, skills and values derived from MSW coursework and past experiences with social work practice experiences in the practicum setting (SOWK 660).
 Students will participate in collaborative discussions regarding professional issues, practice situations, ethical dilemmas, and the application of theory to practice.
 Students are encouraged to provide constructive feedback and consultation to peers, and to participate collectively and collaboratively in furthering their learning and promoting professional development.
-Students will engage in their learning process through in-person classes.
+Students will engage in their learning process virtually and during Calgary in-person residency.
+Since classes are experiential and participatory, students are expected to have their cameras on during class discussions and small breakout rooms.